-Course must be approved to be taught in an online format (synchronous, asynchronous, or hybrid no matter the Campus.
+Course must be approved to be taught in an online format (synchronous, asynchronous, or hybrid) no matter the Campus.
 The following instructions are for new or modified courses seeking online approval.
+Synchronous courses meet at a specific, scheduled time each week.
+Asynchronous courses are expected to function similarly to traditional courses in that students engage in direct instruction on a regular basis and instructor feedback is ongoing throughout the semester.

 - 1. Under Campus(es), make sure Campus 5, Distance is checked. - 2.
 Check "Yes" to the question "Is a online/distance learning course?"
 When checking "Yes", additional questions will appear below that need to be answered regarding the proposal. - 3.
 When proposing a NEW course include distance learning information in the syllabus, and when proposing the MODIFICATION of an existing course, include online/distance education information in the revised syllabus. - 4.
-The following questions will appear when the online/distance question is checked "yes."
+The following questions will appear when the online/distance question is checked "yes." - a.

-- a.
 How will the instructor engage in appropriate communication with individual online/distance students (i.e. office hours, after class discussions, etc.)? - b.
 How will online/distance students interact with their peers? - c.
 What will be the differences in the face to face and the online versions of the course? - d.
 What is the justification for the online/distance learning offering? - 5.
-All online/distance learning course proposals must include detailed information on the measures that will be put in place to deter academic misconduct (random ordered questions, time sensitive quizzes & exams, proctored exams, photo IDs, new or revised exams for each semester, etc.). - 6.
+All online/distance learning course proposals must include detailed information on the measures that will be put in place to deter academic misconduct (random ordered

+- questions, time sensitive quizzes & exams, proctored exams, photo IDs, new or revised exams for each semester, etc.). - 6.
 All distance learning course proposals must include detailed information on the target audience including how this audience benefits from the availability of a distance course.